tonglam/CITS5505_group-project/README.md

 ## Unit Test

-To run all the unit tests, execute the following command in the terminal:
+To run all the unit tests, execute the following command in the terminal.
+Note that unit tests use SQLite as the database for faster execution and easier setup:

 ```python
 python test.py